CPJPRINCE/opex_manifest_generator/README.md

 - `--pax-fixity`: Enables use of PAX fixity generation, in line with Preservica's Recommendation.
                         "Files / folders ending in .pax or .pax.zip will have individual files in folder / zip added to Opex.
+- `--max-workers [MAX_WORKERS]`: Sets the number of Threads to use for Fixity Generation.
 - `-z`, `--zip`: Set to zip files
 - `--remove-zipped-files`: Set to remove the original files that have been zipped
 - `--remove-empty`: Remove and log empty directories from root.
 Log will be exported to 'meta' / output folder.